MTB Setup: More Travel vs. More Volume

 The differences in tire volume, on its own, are pretty minute to any of the speed categories.
 Weight, tread pattern, bike geometry, travel vs terrain all have a greater impact for the average rider.

 In the Marketplace

 One of the first bikes to take advantage of the ability to fine tune personality through tire size and volume was the Ibis Ripley LS.
 Defined originally as a trail / light enduro chassis Ibis added substantial tire clearance allowing the Ripley LS to confidently attack Enduro level terrain.
 Ibis brought the Mojo 3 to market capable of running standard or plus tires as well.

 Even bikes with a more standard tire range can benefit from volume changes.
 One of the most popular is the Yeti SB4.5 29er.
 Over the years we have build many of the SB4.5’s with larger volume rim and tire combos.
 This gives the Yeti a bit more confident footprint and higher speed threshold which pairs nicely with its aggressive geometry.

 Looking for the best in personalized setup?
 Not sure how a bike will really fit into your riding windows?
 Chat with our expert staff to define the best chassis and setup for your needs.

 BikeCo is an industry leader on the cutting edge of spec, setup and tune.
 Our expert sales team will help you define your riding style, terrain needs, and goals.
-We offer the best bikes on the market from Ibis, Yeti, Alchemy & Evil.
+We offer the best bikes on the market from Ibis, Yeti, and Alchemy.